“TABOO TOPIC 2 - The Taboo Topics about creating for Self Publish clients - Pt2”

 This is very noticeable particularly on cover choices, illustration styles ( when they are nothing but amateur drawings with no chance of commercial success (but lots of "love" and "likes") or when the person asks what makes a good children´s book.

-But there´s nothing on a Children´s book Facebook group that will generate more unanimity than when those wanna be self publish authors shout - "It´s my book, I´m paying for it, the illustrator should do what I want!" - These always bring the house down when it comes to LIKES and - "You go girl!" comments.
+But there´s nothing on a Children´s book Facebook group that will generate more unanimity than when the aspiring self publish authors shout - "It´s my book, I´m paying for it, the illustrator should do what I want!" - These always bring the house down when it comes to LIKES and - "You go girl/man!" comments.
 And these are the reason Self Publish or Print on Demand is so snobby attacked by articles, publishers, art directors, and people in the traditional publishing field in general.
 Everyone understands that the reason the Self Publishing market tends to be inundated with really bad products nowadays is that the web and the amateur publishing world is inundated with wannabe authors like that.
 TYPE 2 clients.

 And nobody is surprised when these authors simply don´t make it anywhere because the reasons are in plain sight.
 It´s just the "love" they get when "everyone" supports their "logical" view on FB Groups simply creates the illusion that they are totally on the path to publishing success when there´s not a chance that will happen within that context.